 Find errors in data given a set of validation rules.
-The errorlocate helps to identify obvious errors in raw datasets.
+The errorlocate

-It works in tandem with the package validate.
-With validate you formulate data validation rules to which the data must comply.
+you formulate data validation rules to which the data must comply.

 For example:

-• “age cannot be negative”: age >= 0.
+- “age cannot be negative”:

-• “if a person is married, he must be older then 16 years”: if (married ==TRUE) age > 16.
+. - “if a person is married, he must be older then 16 years”:

-• “Profit is turnover minus cost”: profit == turnover - cost.
+. - “Profit is turnover minus cost”:

-While validate can check if a record is valid or not, it does not identify which of the variables are responsible for the invalidation.
+can check if a record is valid or not, it does not identify which of the variables are responsible for the invalidation.
 This may seem a simple task, but is actually quite tricky: a set of validation rules forms a web of dependent variables: changing the value of an invalid record to repair for rule 1, may invalidate the record for rule 2.

-errorlocate provides a small framework for record based error detection and implements the Felligi Holt algorithm.
+provides a small framework for record based error detection and implements the Felligi Holt algorithm.
 This algorithm assumes there is no other information available then the values of a record and a set of validation rules.
 The algorithm minimizes the (weighted) number of values that need to be adjusted to remove the invalidation.

 Installation

-errorlocate can be installed from CRAN:
+can be installed from CRAN:

 install.packages("errorlocate")

-Beta versions can be installed with drat:
+Beta versions can be installed with drat

 drat::addRepo("data-cleaning")